Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Defender-XDR-MultiStage-Attack/README.md

 ## Process Memory Dump

 The next Alert I look at was Process Memory Dump.
-When I checked the Timeline around **25/11/25 14:26:56 (PID 10416)**, it showed that something on Jenny’s machine tried to dump the LSASS process.
+When I checked the Timeline around 25/11/25 14:26:56, it showed that something on Jenny’s machine tried to dump the LSASS process.

 LSASS stores all the logged in passwords and tokens, so dumping it usually means someone is trying to steal credentials.